enotspe/fortinet-2-elasticsearch/docs/installation/storage/elastic.md

-# Elastic Stack Setup
+# Elasticsearch

-FortiDragon provides an automated script to set up all necessary Elasticsearch components.
+We got a script!!!! 🎉 FortiDragon provides an automated script to set up all necessary Elasticsearch components.

-## Quick Setup Script

-We got a script!!!! 🎉

 ### Prerequisites

 - Elasticsearch cluster running
 - Access to Elasticsearch with appropriate permissions
-- Curl or similar HTTP client
+- Curl

 ### Installation Steps